❤ How much is my custom dress or ensemble going to cost?

 This, of course, is a good question since you are investing in not only your finished dress or ensemble, but also in personal professional design, patternmaking, and dressmaking services.
 Each dress has never been made before and will never be made again!
 Your price quote will be as unique as your dress.

-Three hundred dollars is due at the design consultation.
+Three hundred and fifty dollars is due at the design consultation.
 50% of your estimate is due in order to begin patterning, another 25% before cutting the real fabric and the remainder is due when your dress is complete.

 ❤ Is there a fee for my initial appointment?